longevity-genie/longdata/README.md

-# gpt_databases
+# Longevity database agents

-Submodule of longevity-genie devoted to database querying
+Submodule of longevity-genie devoted to LLM agents that query databases